 Everest + Lhotse In 24 Hours

-You climb Everest first, using our maximum oxygen supply (four-liter flow per minute).
+We climb Everest first, using our maximum oxygen supply (four-liter flow per minute).
 In good conditions, we are back at the South Col between noon and 2 p.m.
 From here we have a variety of choices, depending on weather and strength of climbers.
-We can rest for a few hours at the South Col, then do the two-hour traverse to our Lhotse high camp.
-Or we can spend another night at the South Col, and move to Lhotse high camp the next day and summit the following day.
+We can rest for a few hours at the South Col, then do the two-hour traverse to our Lhotse High Camp.
+Or we can spend another night at the South Col, and move to Lhotse High Camp the next day and summit the following day.